swcarpentry/python-novice-inflammation/episodes/01-numpy.md

 is used everywhere in Python: the thing that appears before the dot contains the thing that appears after.

-As an example, John Smith is the John that belongs to the Smith family, We could use the dot notation to write his name `smith.john`, just as `loadtxt` is a function that belongs to the `numpy` library.
+As an example, John Smith is the John that belongs to the Smith family.
+We could use the dot notation to write his name `smith.john`, just as `loadtxt` is a function that belongs to the `numpy` library.